tableau/server-client-python/docs/accelerate_workbook_doc.md

 ## Introduction

-Administrators can enable data acceleration for specific workbooks.
+Tableau Server administrators can enable data acceleration for specific workbooks.
 An accelerated workbook loads faster because Tableau Server pre-computes the workbook's data in a background process.

-The easiest way to configure data acceleration is to use the `accelerate_workbook.py` sample in the Tableau Server Client library.
+The easiest way to configure data acceleration is to use the `accelerate_workbooks.py` sample in the Tableau Server Client library.
 It is also possible to configure data acceleration using the Tableau Server REST API.

 Workbooks with published and live data sources (both with embedded credentials), and workbooks with embedded extracts are supported.
 Workbooks with embedded extracts do not need to be scheduled.
 Workbooks with published and live data sources need to have a data acceleration task added to a schedule.